- Women’s Performance

 Training with WHOOP Menstrual Cycle Insights

 If you do not use hormonal birth control, Menstrual Cycle Insights adjusts your sleep and strain recommendations in the WHOOP app based on the phase of your monthly cycle, helping you maximize your training.
-If you do use a form of hormonal birth control, the WHOOP Strain Coach and Sleep Coach provides personalized recommendations based on your unique physiology.
+If you do use a form of hormonal birth control, the WHOOP Strain Coach and Sleep Planner provides personalized recommendations based on your unique physiology.